Meet Brandi | Maegan | Home |

 Your journey does not stop here, and you have an amazing life to live.

-After living for years with aplastic anemia, Brandi Lewis found out she had paroxysmal nocturnal hemoglobinuria, or PNH, too.
-She’s learned how to research and advocate for herself to get the care she needs.
-Watch the video to see how Brandi overcame hurdles to become an activist raising awareness about blood disorders.
+After living for years with aplastic anemia, Brandi Lewis found out that she also had paroxysmal nocturnal hemoglobinuria (PNH).
+Over time, Brandi learned how to research and advocate for herself to get the care she needed.
+Watch the video to see how Brandi overcame hurdles, becoming an activist raising awareness about blood disorders, and to get tips for taking charge of your own PNH diagnosis.

 Get updates directly to your inbox.